rpgwaiter/rpgwaiter/README.md

 Active development has moved to a self-hosted Gitea instance at: https://git.based.zone

+CI/CD will move from GitHub Actions to a Concourse instance once setup.

+I will keep this account for contributions to FOSS projects hosted here, but my personal projects will not continue here.

 This move was influenced by a number of factors, but GitHub/Microsoft's use of hosted code to train AI is among them.

 <!--